Axurios/MD_tdlog/README.md

 and in the "Select Theta file" : "theta.pkl" preferably or "theta_md.pkl"
 (like in main_interface.png)

+in the "descriptor name" choose (once data are loaded) : *milady-descriptors* "forces" : *forces* (not really original)
+"descriptor gradient name" : *milady-descriptors-forces* follow the previous image if needed

 ## What does it do ?

 The applications was designed for researchers from the CEA Paris-Saclay working on the prediction